 5 Days and Counting

-Here is a gorgeous little Sargent to stoke your Spring Fever.
+Here is a gorgeous little John Singer Sargent work to stoke your Spring Fever.
 You know, I never come across a Sargent watercolor I don’t like.
 Just looking at this beautiful work makes me feel as if there is a warm breeze on my face.
 Some art historians may doggedly ride that worn out horse of Sargent as the “best portrait painter of his generation,” but, as I feel about Winslow Homer (1836–1910), his watercolors are BY FAR the most brilliant part of his marvelous body of work.

 Paul Cézanne (1839–1906) once said that Claude Monet (1840–1926) was “just an eye, but God, what an eye!” in relation to what he (Cézanne) felt about the restrictions of Impressionism.
 Well, I say the same thing about Sargent’s watercolors.

 |John Singer Sargent (1856–1925, US), Pomegranates, 1908.
 Watercolor on paper, 21 3/16" x 14 7/16" (53.8 x 36.7 cm). © Brooklyn Museum.
 (BMA-4857)|